seanvree/homepage/README.md

 - Auto refresh default setting is set at 30 seconds.
 Change in **/index.html : LINE 38**

+- Add your desired background image file to /css/background.png

 - Acquire your FREE API key and replace the default key in **/js/weather.js : LINE 11** https://home.openweathermap.org/users/sign_up